thepry/thepry.github.io/_posts/2016-03-12-rails-controllers-hierarchy-and-views.md

 permalink: /rails-controllers-hierarchy-and-views
 ---

-Few weeks ago i found [this](http://jeromedalbert.com/how-dhh-organizes-his-rails-controllers/) post explaining how DHH oranizes controllers in his apps.
+Few weeks ago I found [this](http://jeromedalbert.com/how-dhh-organizes-his-rails-controllers/) post explaining how DHH oranizes controllers in his apps.
 I also found [this](https://habrahabr.ru/post/136461/) great post (it's in russian) with a nice example of controllers hierarchy.
 The main idea is to organize controllers the same way our website works.
 For example if there're users on our website and users have posts the controllers structure should be:

 ```ruby
 # config/routes.rb